riteshkushwaha7/riteshkushwaha7/README.md

 ### 🌟 **Quote**
 *"Technology is best when it brings people together."* – Matt Mullenweg

-This includes all the details you provided and integrates animations, stats, and a dark theme.
-The light/dark auto-switch depends on external tools (like GitHub Readme Stats) that don’t fully support it.
-Let me know if you want changes!

 <!--
 **riteshkushwaha7/riteshkushwaha7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.